 First, you will need some modeling clay.
 I like this one.
 The consistency is like Play-Doh.
-Try to revert back to your inner child for this part.
+Try to revert to your inner child for this part.
 You’re going to break off a piece for the stem.
 The size depends on how big you want the stem.
-No worries if you don’t break off enough for your DIY pumpkin stem, you can always add more.
-Just like Play-Doh.
-The difference is, this clay can be baked in the oven to create a permanent object after it’s formed into the shape you want.
+No worries, if you don’t break off enough for your DIY pumpkin stem, you can always add more, just like Play-Doh.
+The difference is that the modeling clay can be baked in the oven to create a permanent object after forming into the shape you want.

 Now, you’ll need to form the shape of the stem first.
 The best way is to roll it between your hands and create a long snake-like thingy.
 You remember, right?
 It’ll come back to you once you get going.
 Use your imagination on this one.
 Think vines… long vines and how they would naturally look in the wild.
 Some could be broken off or maybe even rotted off after the growing season.
 The base of the stems is not perfectly round on a pumpkin.
 Do some research to find different looks and ideas for your DIY pumpkin stems.

 Step 3 Adding Realistic Touches

 Time to bake!
 I used parchment paper to line a cookie sheet and set my over to 275 degrees, and baked the DIY pumpkin stems for 15 minutes.
 Remove from the oven and allow to completely cool to room temperature before painting.

 Step 4 Painting The Stems

-I used three paint colors to create the look I wanted but you’re the artist here.
+I used three paint colors to create the look I wanted, but you’re the artist here.
 If you’re making the DIY pumpkin stems for a certain color pumpkin, chose complementary colors.
 Chose a dark color for the base coat.
 The color I used was a dark gray.
 Use a small artist brush to paint down in all the grooves you created.
-Allow to completely dry.
+Allow drying completely.
 This is important.